-Internal control system (ICS)
+Principles governing the Bank's internal control system (ICS)

 The Bank's internal control system (ICS) was developed in accordance with the recommendations of the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and the Basel Committee, and pursuant to FINMA Circulars 2017/1 on corporate governance and 2008/21 on operational risk.
 The purpose of the ICS is to ensure that the Bank's activities are in line with its overall objectives.
 More specifically, the ICS enables the Bank to: